 Forecasting Time Series Data with R and Dataiku DSS¶

-The R language has several great packages that are built specifically to handle time series data.
-Using these packages, you can perform time series visualization, modeling, forecasting, etc.
+R has several great packages built specifically to handle time series data.
+Using these packages, you can perform time series visualization, modeling, and forecasting.

 Let’s Get Started!¶

 In this tutorial, you will learn how to use R in DSS for time series analysis, exploration, and modeling.
 You will also learn to deploy a time series model in DSS.
 Let’s get started!